loadstringbyte/orbit/readme.md

-## mint
+## 626f7a6f
+a transpiled toy programming language <br>
-mint transpiler.
-Working on an update - this repo does not demonstrate my current skill
+working on an update, this stupid crap doesn't demonstrate my "potential"